curateteaching/digitalpedagogy/keywords/assessment.md

 * Copy of Artifact: forthcoming
 * Creators: HASTAC, Collaborative Authors

 HASTAC has played a central role in documenting changing notions of pedagogy and a 21st-century classroom.
 This collection of practices considers assessment from the following perspectives: makerspaces, creative contributions, student leadership, diversity, digital badging, aligning assessments with pedagogy, and focusing on learning and mastery rather than testing.

-JENTERY: Great to see HASTAC, and this project in particular, included among your curated artifacts.
-Would you be willing to elaborate on the annotation, either pointing readers to specific aspects of this collection or mentioning what from it you've used in your own teaching practices?
+This collection also exemplifies the examples I spoke about in my curatorial statement: here, you can see assignments and assessments emerging that push the boundaries of digital spaces.
+For example, two of my favorites in this collection are "Teaching Annotation Using MIT's Annotation Studio Interface" and "Digitally Annotating the Graphic Novel," particularly because, in my own teaching, this is an area I struggle with: how to get my students to be better readers and thinkers about what they read and to learn to annotate the texts they read.
+I love the collaborative nature of these assignments so that students can work together.
+Both of them introduced me to new tools I immediately experimented with in my classroom.
+Seeing a case study by another faculty member helped me to think about how I could adjust and reframe the tool (and or a similar assignment) for my teaching context.

 ### Introduction to Digital Humanities Syllabus
 ![screenshot](images/assessmentGraham.png)